idobe2/vidi-player/README.md

   - Use the "Add" button in the top bar to upload a video file or enter a URL.
   - Drag and drop video files directly into the player.

+- **Using the "Add" Button:**
+  - Located in the top bar, the "Add" button allows you to:
+  - Upload video files directly from your device.
+  - Enter a video URL (Youtube, etc.) for seamless streaming.

 - **Bookmarking:**
   - Click the "Bookmark" button during playback to save the current video moment.
   - Manage bookmarks in the bookmarks section, including renaming, deleting, and seeking.

+- **Manage Bookmarks:**
+  - Rename: Give your bookmarks meaningful titles for easy reference.
+  - Delete: Remove bookmarks you no longer need.
+  - Seek: Jump directly to bookmarked moments with a single click.

 - **Recent Videos:**
   - Access recently played videos through the dropdown in the top bar.